| Title: | Tools for Raster Grid Logic |

 matrix of coordinates x,y

 To modify a grid is to align an extent to the grid origin.
-Modification includes to reduce or extend the area covered, in either dimension.
-This implies a new extent, snapped to the grain of the origin grid and a new size (dimension in x,y).
+Modification includes reducing or extending the area covered in either dimension.
+This implies a new extent, snapped to the grain of the origin grid, and a new dimension (ncol, nrow).

 x |